Talent-Catalog/talentcatalog/README.md

    \q
    ```

-Ask another developer for a recent `pg_dump` of their test database -
+Ask Talent Catalog developers for a `pg_dump` of the database.
+Note that the dump does not have to be recent.
-matching the latest version of the code.
+The Talent Catalog software will automatically apply any requuired updates to the database definition, driven
+by Flyway files stored in GitHub.
+A standard dump file is kept specifically for getting new developers started.
+Just ask for a copy of the file.
    ```
    pg_dump --file=path/to/file.sql --create --username=tctalent --host=localhost --port=5432
    ```